mickdekkers/windows-audio-config/README.md

 | 5            | Line 5   | Virtual Chat Input  |
 | 6            | Line 6   | Virtual Chat Output |

+TODO: rename Virtual Chat Input and Virtual Chat Output (they do the opposite depending on perspective)

 - Set `VirtualDefault` to be your default device and default communication device under `Playback`
 - Set `Virtual Chat Output` to be your default device and default communication device under `Recording`
 - Go to `App volume and device preferences` under `Advanced sound options` in the Windows 10 settings app and configure any media player apps (e.g. Spotify) to output to `Virtual Media`